coingate/prestashop-plugin/README.md

 2. Based on real-time rates, they’re shown the amount to pay in their chosen cryptocurrency.
 3. After payment confirmation, you receive ~€99 (minus fees) in your CoinGate account.
 4. You can withdraw funds to your bank in EUR, USD, or GBP—or hold them in crypto.

+## Installation

+First and foremost, you will need to sign up for an account on CoinGate.
+For production, use our main website: [coingate.com](https://coingate.com).
+But before you go live, you may want to do some testing, to make sure everything works nicely.
+For this purpose, we have a sandbox environment: [sandbox.coingate.com](https://sandbox.coingate.com/) – just remember to create an account here even if you already have one on our main website.

+The installation of our PrestaShop payment module is quite easy.
+In order to ensure that CoinGate payment gateway is working properly on your website, we will go over these two quick steps:

+* Create [API credentials](https://support.coingate.com/hc/en-us/articles/4402498918546) and configure ["Settlement Currency"](https://support.coingate.com/hc/en-us/articles/21208494395676-How-to-Configure-Settlement-Currency) on CoinGate.
+* Install the CoinGate payment module for PrestaShop.